javascript - Logical AND (&&) and OR (||) operators -

 this means can use "default values", this:

-function somefunc(passedparameter){ var newvalue = passedparameter || 1337 }
+function somefunc(passedparameter){ var newvalue = passedparameter || 1337 } or run functions when conditions met:

 var mybool = true; mybool && somefunc(); // somefunc evaluated if `mybool` truthy